-White truffles are mushrooms that are highly prized for their unique flavor.
-They are both rare and expensive, so chefs and home cooks who relish their mysterious earthiness often turn to truffle oil to impart dishes with the flavor and aroma they desire.
+The white truffle is a mushroom-like fungus that is highly prized for its unique flavor.
+Truffles are both rare and expensive, so chefs and home cooks who relish their mysterious earthiness often turn to truffle oil to impart their flavor and aroma to dishes.

 Tips for Buying and Using White Truffle Oil

-- Some maintain that extra virgin olive oil is too strongly flavored to make a good truffle oil.
-Some manufacturers do use a robust oil to mask the synthetic aromas they employ.
-But remember that extra virgin olive oils can have tremendous flavor variations; a mild extra virgin olive oil can actually work well as a truffle oil base.
+Some maintain that extra-virgin olive oil is too strongly flavored to make good truffle oil.
+Some manufacturers use a robust oil to mask the synthetic aromas they employ.
+But remember that extra-virgin olive oils can have tremendous flavor variations; a mild extra-virgin olive oil can actually work well as a truffle oil base.

 Where to Buy White Truffle Oil